-Tripura, the North Eastern State of India is nestled in the far east of India, neighboring the country of Bangladesh.
+The State of Tripura is a North Eastern State of India, with a geographical area of 10,491 sq. kms, predominantly a hilly region.
 The state headquarters is located at Agartala, which is also the capital of the State.
-It is surrounded on the north, west, south and south-west by Bangladesh whereas in the east it has a common boundary with Assam and Mizoram.
+It is surrounded on all sides by deltaic basin of Bangladesh except for a small part in North-East which adjoins Cachar district of Assam and Mizoram.
 Tripura was a monarchy state before becoming integral part of the Republic of India.
 Monarchy in Tripura ended on 9th September 1947.
 Tripura officially became a part of India on Oct.
 15, 1949, and a Union Territory on 1st November 1956.
-It became a constituent state of the Indian Union on Jan.21, 1972.
+It became a constituent state of the Indian Unionon Jan.21,1972.